juninhopo/issues-neovim/README.md

 This will:
 - Add the plugin to your Neovim setup via Lazy.nvim
-- Set up a `<leader>gi` shortcut to open LazyVim Issues in a floating terminal
+- Set up a `<leader>gi` shortcut to open GitHub Issues in a floating terminal
 - Install the required dependencies (`vim-floaterm` and `which-key.nvim`)

 ### 2. Manual Floating Terminal Integration

-Copy the provided integration file to your LazyVim configuration directory:
+Copy the provided integration file to your Neovim configuration directory:

 ```bash
 cp integrations/issues-neovim.lua ~/.config/nvim/lua/plugins/
 ```

 This will add:
-- A `<leader>gi` shortcut to open LazyVim Issues in a floating terminal
+- A `<leader>gi` shortcut to open GitHub Issues in a floating terminal
 - Dependency on the `vim-floaterm` plugin to create a floating terminal

 ### 3. Integrated Terminal Integration